eclipse-keyple/keyple-java/java/component/keyple-plugin/remote/common/README.md

 ## Exchanged data

-The POJO object `KeypleMessageDto` contains data exchanged between **Local** and **Virtual** components.
+The POJO object `KeypleMessageDto` contains data exchanged between **Local** and **Remote** components.
 It is built and processed by the plugin, and you don't need to modified it.

 ## Annexes